CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 	MongoDB: saving the document in the collection...
 	MongoDB: saving done

-The local MongoDB database is structured as follows: the database is "messages" and the collection is "ReceivedData".
-You can look at MongoDB.py for more details.
-CloudMongoDB.py is then the script that post_processing_gw.py will call to insert received data into the "ReceivedData" collection of "messages" database.
+The local MongoDB database is structured as follows: the database is `messages` and the collection is `ReceivedData`.
+You can look at MongoDB.py for more details. `CloudMongoDB.py` is then the script that `post_processing_gw.py` will call to insert received data into the `ReceivedData` collection of `messages` database.

 It is assumed that your data is formatted as follows, with a nomenclature code followed by the associated value:

 	TC/22.5/HU/85...

-CloudMongoDB.py will create a json array with your received data as follows:
+`CloudMongoDB.py` will create a json array with your received data as follows:

 	{ "TC":22.5, "HU":85 }